yasirkula/UnityIonicIntegration/README.md

 - Unity and Ionic can keep communicating even while Unity view/activity is active.
 You can call a function on Unity-side from Ionic using the `unityARCaller.sendMessage( "Function name", "Optional parameter" );` function and, if you want, send a message back to Ionic (see [Unity-side Setup](#unity-side-setup)) that triggers **onMessageReceivedCallback**

 **NOTE:** On Android platform, if device runs out of memory while running the Unity activity, the Ionic activity is stopped and then automatically restarted by Android OS upon returning to Ionic from Unity.
-In that case, unfortunately, uSuccessCallback can not be called.
+In that case, unfortunately, onReturnedToIonicCallback can not be called.

 ## Unity-side Setup
 - Import **IonicComms.cs** script (available in this git repo) into your project (you don't have to attach this script to any GameObject)